kevinli-webbertech/kevinli-webbertech.github.io/blog/md/springboot/springboot_2.md

 mysql> grant all on db_example.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
 ```

+* Security Changes

+The following command revokes all the privileges from the user associated with the Spring application:

+`mysql> revoke all on db_example.* from 'springuser'@'%';`

+Now the Spring application cannot do anything in the database.

+The application must have some privileges, so use the following command to grant the minimum privileges the application needs:

+`mysql> grant select, insert, delete, update on db_example.* to 'springuser'@'%';`

 * Create a resource file called `src/main/resources/application.properties`

 ```